instacart/makara/USAGE.md

 The following are definitions of the options available to the makara adapter:

+* ansi_colors:
+  - [boolean]
+  - if makara should decorate it's output with insanely pretty colors

 * blacklist_duration:
   - [integer]
   - the number of seconds a node is blacklisted before attempting a reconnect